 South Korea 28.04.2020 David Abrams

-With it looking more and more like holidays abroad are cancelled until towards the end of summer this year, our minds are beginning to wander to 2021 and where to travel to when borders are open and flights are up and running although it is a little too early to say for sure when exactly any of our destinations in Asia will open their doors to visitors again.
+With it looking more and more like long-haul holidays to Asia abroad are cancelled until towards the end of this year, our minds are beginning to wander to 2021 and where to travel to when borders are open and flights are up and running.

 In the spirit of escapism which we all need to foster in these challenging times, we thought we’d indulge in a spot of speculation and – based on current trends and advice from our friends on the ground – try to predict which countries may be ‘travel hot spots’ in 2021, as the world begins to return to normal.

 There are no “winners” in any pandemic, of course, but one nation has garnered more praise than most for its approach to the crisis.
-Through its rigorous ‘testing, tracing and quarantine’ programme, South Korea managed to flatten the Coronavirus curve in just 20 days without having to impose the kind of lockdowns seen in the UK, Europe and US.
+Through its rigorous ‘testing, tracing and quarantine’ programme, South Korea managed to flatten the Coronavirus curve in just 20 days without having to impose the strict kind of lockdowns seen elsewhere.
 Even before coronavirus, South Korea was enjoying something of a tourism boom.
 ABTA had identified the country as the place to travel to in 2020 and we expect to see the destination bounce back fairly rapidly.

 Best times for travel to South Korea